ESSENTIALS

 There’s more useful guidance on choosing a name and your legal requirements here.

-Discover how to come up with a unique name for your business >
+How to come up with a unique name for your business

-For some small businesses, a licence or permit is legally required to trade.
-They’re most commonly needed if your business could pose a risk to members of the public or if you’re dealing with hazardous materials.
+For some small businesses, the law says you need a licence or permit to trade.
+This is most commonly the case if your business could pose a risk to members of the public or if you're dealing with hazardous materials.

 For example, a new food start-up might need licences to sell alcohol, put tables and chairs on the pavement and display advertising signs on the street.